yujianyuanhaha/Radar-DQN/README.md

 * ```qdel jobID```, delete some stuck job that queue too long, where *jobID* is *6-digit number* you can find by qstat,
 * ```checkjob -v jobID``` to check more detailed info about job status, especial for some wrong setting in the *pbs.bash* file.
 3. log files could be read by look into the output file ```pbs.bash.ojobID``` and error file ```pbs.bash.ejobID```, a easier way could be ```cat pbs.bash.ejobID```.
 By default, there should be a email telling you when the job start off, and another email tell you when the job ends.
+4. do remember to increase the *wall time* in ```pbs.bash``` file if you need more computation, while the estimation of wall time come from tiny test.
+5. refer to [vim cheatsheet](https://vim.rtorr.com/) or Jet's [brief note of vim](https://github.com/yujianyuanhaha/blog/blob/master/source/_posts/tutorial/vim.md) to getting used to vim.